burnoutband/kubernetes-training/modules/operate/v2/10-persistence.md

 1. Use Persistent Volumes to store data
 1. Convert a Persistent Volume to Persistent Volume Claim
 1. Create a Storage Class
-1. Use StatefulSet to deploy a mysql galera cluster

 ---